sawshep/open-spit/README.md

 purpose I'd recommend for this is as an antithesis of good program design, but I've decided to unprivate the repository in case anyone cares to look at it.

+I'll probably do a complete rewrite of the card game in a different language.

 > # Compiled Version
 > At this moment, there is no compiled version of `spit.py` due to a circular import error with `numpy` in Nuitka.
 >